 So much of this is true.
 The pandemic has changed many rules of business for good and, in many cases, for the better.
 However, it’s worth noting that we humans have been striving to create greater efficiencies since the Industrial Revolution.
-Being efficient is not a new desire and how to drive these efficiencies across our organisations has always been critical to business leaders and managers.
+Being efficient is not a new desire and how to drive these efficiencies across our organisations has always been critical to business leaders’ contact centre management.

 How to Drive Call Centre Efficiencies

-Remove the dull – we all know there are boring tasks to do, not matter what work you’re in but quite often people will procrastinate and put the boring stuff off to last.
+- Remove the dull – we all know there are boring tasks to do, no matter what work you’re in but quite often people will procrastinate and put the boring stuff off to last.
 It may be boring but it’s still important, try to remove unnecessary paper trails

 Call Centre Efficiencies in the New World